 Are There Different Types of SpeakON Cable Connectors?

-When it comes to cable connectors, they must accommodate many different use cases.
-Therefore, most cable brands have different types.
+Cable connectors must accommodate many different use cases, so most cable brands have different types.

 There are three different types of speakON connectors: NL2, NL4, and NL8.
 The number indicates how many speaker wires are in the cable or connector.
-There is a speaker wire pair for each speaker that can be driven.
+There is a speaker wire pair that can be driven for each speaker.
 These are called two, four, and eight-pole configurations.

 The NL2 can accommodate one speaker, the NL4 can accommodate two speakers, and the NL8 can accommodate four speakers.